ssehann/web3-blockchain-app/README.md

 ## Web3.0 Blockchain Application

 ### Overview
-This project is a decentralized that ineracts with the Ehtereum blockchain.
+This project is a decentralized that interacts with the Ehtereum blockchain.
 It  demonstrates the integration of Ethereum smart contracts with a React-based frontend, where users can send transactions and view transaction history.

 ### Tech Stack
 - Vite.js React, JavaScript, TailwindCSS